Pending Rules Amendments

 Any change to the federal rules must be designed to promote simplicity in procedure, fairness in administration, the just determination of litigation, and the elimination of unjustifiable expense and delay.

-The process for promulgating an amendment to a rule or form involves several levels of consideration and approval, the first of which is consideration and approval by the appropriate advisory committee and then the Committee on Rules of Practice and Procedure.
-Following approval by the Committee on Rules of Practice and Procedure, proposed amendments must be considered and approved by the Judicial Conference, the Supreme Court, and then Congress.
-Below are proposed rules and forms amendments currently under consideration at each level following approval by the Committee on Rules of Practice and Procedure.
+The process for promulgating an amendment to a rule or form involves several levels of consideration and approval, the first of which is consideration and approval by the appropriate advisory committee and then the Committee on Rules of Practice and Procedure (the “Standing Committee”).
+Following approval by the Standing Committee, proposed amendments must be considered and approved by the Judicial Conference, the Supreme Court, and then Congress.
+Below are proposed rules and forms amendments currently under consideration at each level following approval by the Standing Committee.

 Amendments Approved by the Rules Committees – Pending Judicial Conference Review